Louise of Anhalt-Dessau (1709–1732)

 Louise, Princess of Anhalt-Bernburg (née Princess Louise of Anhalt-Dessau; 21 August 1709 – 29 July 1732) was the first wife and consort of Victor Frederick, Prince of Anhalt-Bernburg.

 Biography

 Princess Louise of Anhalt-Dessau was born in Dessau on 21 August 1709 to Leopold I, Prince of Anhalt-Dessau and Anna Louise Föhse.
 Prior to her birth, Louise's parents had been in a morganatic marriage until her mother, who was a commoner, was raised to the rank of imperial princess by Leopold I, Holy Roman Emperor in 1701.
-Since their marriage became dynastic, Louise was born as a princess of Anhalt-Dessau.
+Since their marriage was recognized as dynastic, Louise was born as a princess of Anhalt-Dessau.

 On 25 November 1724 Louise married Victor Frederick, Prince of Anhalt-Bernburg, becoming the Princess Consort of Anhalt-Bernburg.
 She gave birth to a daughter, Princess Sophie Louise, on 29 June 1732.
-Due to health complications after childbirth, she died on 19 July 1732 in Bernburg.
+Due to health complications from childbirth, she died on 29 July 1732 in Bernburg.
 She was buried in the crypt of the Castle Church of St. Aegidien.